Effects of Exposure to Agent Orange

 - Parkinsonism: Any condition that causes a combination of abnormal movements.
 These include slow movements, trouble speaking, stiff muscles, or tremors.
-Tremors are rhythmic shaking movements in a part of the body caused by muscle contractions that you can’t control.
+Tremors are rhythmic shaking movements in a part of the body caused by muscle contractions you can’t control.

 - Peripheral neuropathy, early onset: An illness of the nervous system that causes numbness, tingling, and motor (or muscle) weakness.
-Under our rating regulations, this condition must be at least 10% disabling within 1 year of herbicide exposure.
+Under our rating regulations, this condition must be at least 10% disabling within one year of herbicide exposure.

-The VA continues to conduct research on the effects of Agent Orange and its associated health issues, and continues to update their presumptive disease lists.
+The VA continues to research the effects of Agent Orange and its associated health issues and continues to update their presumptive disease lists.
 Other medical conditions may be connected to Agent Orange exposure even if not listed above, but they will require additional proof.
 Children of veterans exposed to Agent Orange aren’t immune to health problems either.
 Cases of defects at birth, such as Spina Bifida, are known to have occurred.

 Am I eligible for VA disability benefits based on exposure to Agent Orange?

-If you’re a veteran and served in Vietnam during the conflict, or near the Korean demilitarized zone, you could have experienced exposure to Agent Orange.
+If you’re a veteran and served in Vietnam during the conflict or near the Korean demilitarized zone, you could have experienced exposure to Agent Orange.